-Start the DataNode services using the applicable commands in the "Controlling HDP Services Manually" section of HDP Reference Guide.
+Start the DataNode services using the applicable commands in Controlling HDP Services Manually.

-11. Short Circuit Local Reads On HDFS
+10. Short Circuit Local Reads On HDFS

 In HDFS, reads normally go through the DataNode.
 Thus, when a client asks the DataNode to read a file, the DataNode reads that file off of the disk and sends the data to the client over a TCP socket.
 "Short-circuit" reads bypass the DataNode, allowing the client to read the file directly.
 Obviously, this is only possible in cases where the client is co-located with the data.
 Short-circuit reads provide a substantial performance boost to many applications.